Tile Shown: 6" Hexagons in Daffodil // Photo: Aubrie Pick

 We love how this geometric shape makes for a clean, yet textured focal point in this bright kitchen:

-Tile Shown: 4" Hexagons in Boundary Waters // Design: Aleah Rouse
+Tile Shown: 4" Hexagon in Caspian Sea // Design: Aleah Rouse

 Trim is something that you might have to consider if the edges of your hexagons will be exposed in your space.
 You can opt for 1x6 Flatliner pieces in the same glaze as your hexagons:

-Tile Shown: 2" Hexagons in White Wash with 1 x 6 White Wash Flatliner trim // Design: Matt Muenster // Photos: Cambria Quartz
+Tile Shown: 2" Hexagon in White Wash with 1 x 6 White Wash Flatliner trim // Design: Matt Muenster // Photos: Cambria Quartz

 Or, another trim option is metal Schluter Strip (as shown in the backsplash below).
 Fireclay does not sell Schluter, but it comes in lots of different sizes and finishes.
 It can be a discreet trim option for pattern heavy spaces.